pekrau/jsondocdb/README.md

 ### `db.create_index(indexname, jsonpath)`

 Create an index for a given JSON path.
+The JSON path is applied to each document 'dict' and must produce (possibly empty) list containing 'str' or 'int' values.
+Other value types are ignored.

 Raises:
-- `ValueError`: The indexname is invalid or already in use, or the given JSON path is invalid.
+- `KeyError`: The indexname is invalid or already in use.
+- `ValueError`: The JSON path is invalid.
 - `jsondblite.NotInTransaction`

+### `create_function_index(indexname, function)`

+Create an index that uses the given callable 'function' to compute the index table entries for a document.
+The callable takes a document 'dict' and must produce a (possibly empty) list containing 'str' or 'int' values.
+Other value types in the list are ignored.

+Since the callable is not stored in the database, it will have to be provided each time the database is opened subsequently.

+Raises:
+- KeyError: The indexname is invalid or already in use.
+- ValueError: 'function' is not a callable, or it did not return a list.
+- jsondblite.NotInTransaction

 ### `db.get_indexes()`